SonOfJ/TheFinalestProjectEver/README.md

 **Jason**
 - During the day, I made some changes to the constructors of all the classes.
 I also finished drafting the code for the layout of the map, dots, and entities.
 I should probably begin testing now that all the classes are in processing format and inside the "Launcher" directory.

 ### May 22, 2019
 **Christy**
 - During class, I worked on experimenting with the visuals of the program.
 I learned how to use keyboard input in order to move an object around the screen.
 I also made copies of the Node and Dot classes in an attempt to display them.
 At home, I successfully created several Nodes and linked them together into a maze and displayed the Dot classes.
 However, when I tried to separate the classes into different tabs, I ran into a lot of errors with Processing and I wasted a lot of time with this.
 I will have to make a new sketch tomorrow and copy over any progress I made today.

+**Jason**
+- Using loadStrings created a lot of problematic scenarios, such as when being presented with a map with varying row lengths and even empty rows.
+Spent a lot of time debugging the launcher and the Maze class.
+After testing a bunch, I am fairly certain that any map can be displayed as long as it has a width of 32 and a height of 18.
+I would like to be flexible with the map dimensions but the user might create a map with an unreasonable width, height, or both.

+### May 23, 2019